 - Reduction or even avoidance of the suffering of fetuses and animals

 Heterogeneity in results is common when performing experiments with primary cells.
-ALI experiments are longer and continue for over a period of 28 days.
+ALI experiments are longer and continue for over a period of at least 14 days.
 Realizing that the ALI culture has not worked and did not perform as desired after such a long period of time, means a huge loss of time.
 For example, the lack of barrier formation, or a very leaky barrier formation, can ruin the experimental goals.
 This can often happen due to donor variability as bronchial epithelial cells from donors who have been on chronic medications have very leaky barrier function.
 To solve this issue, researchers can use pre-screened primary cells which have been evaluated specifically for ALI cultures.
 Such cells ensure stable high TEER values and therefore an optimal barrier function.
 Pre-screened cells can also be used as standard positive controls to compare experimental results.

 As airway epithelial cells are involved in immunological processes of inflammation and tolerance, the expression of human leukocyte antigen (HLA) on those cells is relevant information for scientists.
 In fact, HLA expression might be impaired in patients with asthma (Carlini et al., 2017), and different HLA haplotypes have been associated with distinct susceptibilities for respiratory infectious diseases (Shi et al., 2020).
 Therefore, the use of HLA-typed cells could prove very useful when researchers want to establish standardized ALI cell cultures for respiratory research.